andmercado/Capstone-Project-Group-6/README.md

 **Account Information:** Details like how long they’ve had their account and what type of card they use.

-We have data on thousands of customers, which gives us a lot of information to work with.
-We look at average spending, types of customers, and how often they engage with services.

 **Spending and Engagement**: These tell us a lot about how happy customers are and if they might leave.

 **Account Details:** These help us understand how deep and strong the relationship with the customer is.

-****The dataset includes a mix of numerical and categorical data, which are handled differently to ensure optimal processing by predictive models:****

 **Handling Categorical Data (Strings)**: